Do Rabbits Eat Roses?

 Despite the numerous benefits, feeding roses to rabbits comes with a few potential risks:

-While roses are beneficial, they shouldn’t make up a large portion of your rabbit’s diet.
-Overfeeding can lead to nutritional imbalances and obesity.
+While roses are nutritious, they shouldn’t constitute a significant part of your rabbit’s diet.
+Overfeeding roses can lead to digestive problems.

 How to Feed Roses to Rabbits

-To reduce the risks when feeding roses to your bunnies, you should follow these guidelines which cover the preparation, serving size, and frequency.
+To reduce the risks when feeding roses to your bunnies, follow these guidelines: preparation, serving size, and frequency.

 1. Preparation

-If you’re feeding roses from your garden, ensure they’re free from any chemical treatments.
+If you’re feeding roses from your garden, ensure they’re free from chemical treatments.

 If you’re unsure, it’s better to avoid feeding them to your rabbit.